 For the Gourmet Yogi: Try Yogascapes

 Yogascapes offers retreats around the country and the world in beautiful places from Sonoma to Nicaragua.
-The shorter weekend retreats are typically hosted stateside, with upcoming ones in Yellowstone, Zion, Moab, and Taos.
+The shorter weekend retreats are typically hosted stateside, with upcoming ones in Portugal, Palm Springs and the Philippines .
 Each retreat is unique and provides an intensive yoga program, wellness workshops, incredible wholesome food, and inspiring adventure.

 For the Beach Bum: Try Surf Yoga Beer

 Surf Yoga Beer offers the perfect blend of surfing, wellness, and a healthy dose of partying for those who want to let loose.
 With retreats in stunning locales from Ibiza to Havana, it's a well-balanced schedule for those who want to switch it up.
-The shorter retreats are typically four days long and take place in countries like Iceland, Cuba, and Nicaragua.
+The shorter retreats are typically four days long and take place in countries like Iceland, Italy, and Morocco.

 For the Boutique Traveler: Try Miraval